I wrote a post a while ago called I Am More Than Just A Mom.

 Okay, I’ve never actually said that … but I think I’d like to.
 Maybe. lol

-I like to think that with wisdom and maturity we can all realise that the labels we are given, or that we give ourselves, don’t mean that we aren’t more than that or that we aren’t allowed to change our minds and shrug off those labels.
+I like to believe that, with wisdom and maturity we will all realise that the labels we are given, or that we give ourselves, don’t mean that we aren’t more than that.
+It doesn’t mean that we aren’t allowed to change our minds and shrug off those labels, or swap them for a the other one … Kidding!

 How would you feel if you were stripped of your labels?
 Exposed?
 Maybe free?